Sammmy1036/shuriken/README.md

 - All WireGuard keys & configs stay on your machine (in the `Config/` folder)

 ### Server-side (public Shuriken endpoints)
-We operate (or strongly endorse) a small fleet of public WireGuard servers with a strict operational design aimed at minimizing any possibility of user-identifiable logging:
+We operate a small fleet of public WireGuard servers with a strict operational design aimed at minimizing any possibility of user-identifiable logging:

 **No-logs operational policy**
 - No storage of: traffic content, DNS queries, source IPs, connection times, bandwidth per user, or any linking metadata